 Sexual activity is far more than just a means for reproduction.
 People have sex because it’s nice and because we like what it does to us as individuals and as couples.
 Precisely what sex does and how it does it is a mystery.
 Sexual action increases the activity in various parts of the brain.
 In particular, the frontal lobe, in a band between the two hemispheres, and deep inside the mind.
 During sexual activity, the body secretes various hormones that affect our behaviour and relationships.

 In both sexes, the hormone oxytocin is secreted in connection with sexual activity.
 That is when you feel, touch, have eye contact, feel the presence with another being.
 Women also secretes the hormone during birth and breastfeeding.

 Oxytocin is believed to awake the urge to feel close, create the sense of satisfaction, lower the levels of nervousness and anxiety.
 It is even thought to enhance the strength of bonding, increase calmness, and a feeling of safety with the one close to you.

 The hormones can be seen as a magic potion that causes us to react in almost unnatural ways, at times.
-In penetrative sex, for example, a women allows the man physically inside of her, even exchanging DNA.
-During sex for reproductive means, she will allow a part of another human to be left inside of her.
+In penetrative sex, for example, a woman allows the man physically inside of her, even exchanging DNA.
+During sex for reproductive means, she will let a part of another human to be left inside of her.
 Coupled with the fact that men typically are bigger and stronger than women, they have to be confident and trusting in the sexual process to allow penetration to happen.
 If she gets pregnant, the man should feel the urge to stay and care for the mother and child.

 Maybe one can understand the secretion of the hormones as little puppet strings guiding us into the intercourse and binding us together.
-Maybe this is a part of the explanation why oxytocin exists and is secreted.
+Perhaps this is a part of the explanation why oxytocin exists and is secreted.